Canadian Pacific Railroads

 Most model trains are built as working models.
 In order to have a model work you must also expect to sacrifice some of the realism.
 The aim of most manufacturers is to give trouble free running and retain as much detail as possible within the bounds of production capability.
 Most commercial builders of railway models today are doing a superb job of achieving these goals, but unfortunately some details are still lost.

 I have a love for finely detailed static models.
-This model was originally started quite a few years ago, with a fiew to manufacturung models in 10 mm = 1 foot in Limited Edition quantaties for sale to the serious collector.
-The Canadian Pacific 4-6-4 Royal Hudson featured here happened to be right here in Western Canada, which gave me the oportunity to get all the details I needed to build a highly detailed model.
-Over 400 photographs have been taken by us to date of the B.C.
-Rail locomotive 2860, here in Vancouver B.C.
+This model was originally started quite a few years ago, with a view to producing models in 10 mm = 1 foot scale, in very Limited Edition quantities, for sale to the serious collector.
+The Canadian Pacific 4-6-4 Royal Hudson featured here happened to be right here in Western Canada, which gave me the opportunity to get all the details I needed to build a highly detailed model.
+Over 400 photographs were taken by my Son Barry and I to date, of the B.C.
+Rail locomotive 2860, here in North Vancouver B.C.

 The pictures shown here are of the prototype at various stages of construction.
-They are to try to give some idea of what the level of detail will be on the finished model.
-The metalic finish is only to allow the detail to be seen on the photographs more clearly, but the models will be painted in the correct livery.
+They are meant to illustrate what the level of detail will be on the finished model.
+The metallic finish is to show detail on the photographs more clearly, but the models will be painted in the correct livery when completed.

 "Go and see the British G.W.R. and L.M.S.
 Models in 1/32nd. scale"